ajkxyz/cuda4py/README.md

 Python cffi CUDA bindings and helper classes.

-Tested with Python 2.7, Python 3.4 and PyPy on Linux with CUDA 6.5.
+Tested with Python 2.7, Python 3.4 and PyPy on Linux and Windows with CUDA 6.5.

-To compile kernel code written in C++, nvcc is required and exported functions should be marked as extern "C".
+To compile kernel code written in C++, nvcc should be in PATH and exported functions should be marked as extern "C"
+(for Windows, cl.exe should be in PATH also).
 Functions in plain PTX can be used without nvcc.

-To use CUBLAS, libcublas.so (cublas.dll) should be present (see tests/test_cublas.py for example).
+To use CUBLAS, libcublas.so (cublas64_65.dll) should be present.

 Not all CUDA api is currently covered.